Why has addressing ultra-processed diets become a top priority?

 What are the trends and perspectives?

 The global situation regarding ultra-processed foods (UPFs) is expected to worsen due to aggressive marketing and the influence of large corporations on policies and science.
-UPFs are disproportionately consumed by lower socioeconomic groups, exacerbating existing nutritional imbalances and potentially causing metabolic disturbances in their children.
-Higher socioeconomic groups are also vulnerable, particularly due to marketing around "plant-based" foods and health messages like NutriScore.
-The push for plant-based diets has led to an increase in highly processed mock animal foods, which, although nutrient-fortified, contribute to higher UPF intake among vegetarians and vegans.
-Nutrient Profiling Systems (NPS) often downplay the risks of UPFs while overemphasizing the drawbacks of animal source foods, benefiting food corporations that can easily reformulate products to meet these nutrient criteria.
+They are disproportionately consumed by lower socioeconomic groups, exacerbating existing nutritional imbalances and potentially causing metabolic disturbances in their children.
+Higher socioeconomic groups are also vulnerable, particularly due to marketing around what is promoted as virtuous food choices.
+Specifically, this relates to the push for plant-based “alternatives” (ultra-processed mock foods) and Nutrient Profiling Systems (NPS, such as Nutriscore).
+Such strategies tend to downplay the risks of UPFs while overemphasizing the drawbacks of traditional animal source foods.
+This benefits large food corporations, for instance by reformulating products to meet the algorithms underpinning the NPS.
 Reformulation typically involves reducing certain nutrients or adding "healthy" ingredients, but this does not necessarily improve the overall healthiness of the food.
 The negative health impacts of UPFs are not dictated by their nutrient content only, making such reformulations ineffective and sometimes even harmful.

 How do UPFs impact on health?